 User choice of an on-chip or external reference voltage is provided.
-The internal 1.0 Volt reference is in use when the the V{REF} pin is connected to V{A} .
-When the V{REF} pin is connected to AGND, the internal 0.5 Volt reference is in use.
-If a voltage in the range of 0.8V to 1.2V is applied to the V{REF} pin, that is used for the voltage reference.
-When an external reference is used, the V{REF} pin should be bypassed to ground with a 0.1 μ F capacitor close to the reference input pin.
+The internal 1.0 Volt reference is in use when the the INT/EXT REF pin is at a logic low, regardless of any voltage applied to the V{REF} pin.
+When the INT/EXT REF pin is at a logic high, the voltage at the V{REF} pin is used for the voltage reference.
+Optimum ADC dynamic performance is obtained when the reference voltage is in the range of 0.8V to 1.5V.
+When an external reference is used, the V{REF} pin should be bypassed to ground with a 0.1 μF capacitor close to the reference input pin.
 There is no need to bypass the V{REF} pin when the internal reference is used.